-A Teen Girl Allegedly Used A Machete To Hack An Uber Driver To Death
+A 16-Year-Old Girl Allegedly Used A Machete To Hack An Uber Driver To Death

 Prosectors also said in court Wednesday that they believe the ride from Nelson was the third time Wasni used the Uber app Monday night.

-Uber did not immediately respond to BuzzFeed News' request for comment.
-But in a statement to CBS News Chicago, the company said it was cooperating with police.
+In a statement to BuzzFeed News, the company said it was cooperating with police.

 Grace Wyler is a news editor for BuzzFeed News and is based in Los Angeles.